rcazzara/seldovia/_people/Lindstedt_Daisy_Phillips.md

 In 1941 she married **Benjamin Froeschle** in Washington.

 In 1945 she married **Merril E. Hennington** in Seldovia.

 That marriage lasted only a few months, and in 1946 she and [**Carl Lindstedt**](./Lindstedt_Carl_Gosta_Sr.md) were married in Seldovia.
 During the next five years, their sons Carl and John were born in Seldovia.
+Daisy lived the rest of her life in Seldovia and was an active member of the community, serving on the School Board and other civic committees.

 Daisy died in Seldovia on December 14, 1999.